andylindebros/andylindebros/README.md

 <img src="https://projects.lindebros.com/spotpriset/screenshot.png" alt="drawing" style="width:200px;"/>
 </a>

 A macOS app that shows the current energy spot price in the four regions of Sweden (in Swedish).
 It fetches data from the open API provided by  https://www.elprisetjustnu.se/.
 The app is structured with MVVM and written with SwiftUI, Combine and Swift Concurrency.
+Checkout my APIClient that is available here: https://github.com/andylindebros/LindebrosApiClient
 Download the app here: https://projects.lindebros.com/spotpriset/index.html

 # LinkedIn